WINNER: ACA-Bruel 2014 - Special Mention Prize (1st edition)

-Supply Chain Risk Management is a practical learning resource assessing the various sources of external threat to the supply chain, such as natural disasters, economic risk, terrorism and piracy.
-It presents a robust set of strategies which can minimize and mitigate supply chain risk.
+With increased outsourcing, globalization, and just-in-time production, the ability to effectively identify, assess and manage risks in the supply chain is more important than ever.
+Supply Chain Risk Management is a practical learning resource which explores a wide range of external threats to the supply chain such as natural disasters, economic risk, terrorism and piracy.
+An ideal companion to academic and professional training courses, it presents a robust set of strategies which can minimize and mitigate supply chain risk.

 Supply Chain Risk Management includes numerous best practice case studies, with each case documenting the company's supply chain or production strategy and outlining the catastrophic event which occurred.
 This comprehensive second installment of Supply Chain Risk, which won the 2014 ACA-Bruel Special Mention prize, analyses the supply chain consequences, material losses, management response, and resultant changes to a company's supply chain strategy.
 With a new chapter on cyber threats to supply chains, Supply Chain Risk Management also includes academic pedagogy such as objectives, summaries and a key point checklist in each chapter.

 This book is a very pragmatic review of the risks that threaten modern supply chains in our inherently uncertain industry and stresses the increased need for accurate, on-time data.
 From natural disasters to protectionism, Professor Manners-Bell combines his theoretical knowledge with his operational experience to provide the reader with a comprehensive and very readable assessment of the subject matter.